 AmCham EU's recommendations for an effective European industrial strategy address current challenges faced by manufacturing companies and the potential impact on their global competitiveness.
 The EU faces a context of ongoing societal, economic and geopolitical challenges.
-EU policy-making covering both internal and external dimensions must converge in order to allow industry to remain globally competitive and deliver sustainable growth.
-Emphasis should be put on boosting investments in the digitisation of European industry and supporting the transition to a low-carbon and circular economy.
+EU policymaking covering both internal and external dimensions must converge in order to allow industry to remain globally competitive and deliver sustainable growth.
+We recommend an emphasis on boosting investments in the digitisation of European industry and supporting the transition to a low-carbon and circular economy.
 Moreover, ensuring a cross-sectorial approach to the EU's industrial policy will be key to ensure the efficient and effective funding that will lead the EU towards its technological and industrial future.
-Lastly, AmCham EU supports the need to maintain a strong transatlantic partnership and facilitate EU-US trade relations to safeguard industry from unfair competition and infringement of international trade rules.
+Lastly, AmCham EU stresses the need to maintain a strong transatlantic partnership, which in turn serves to strengthen the EU's 'open strategic autonomy' strategy.
+The EU-US trade relationship is needed to safeguard industry from unfair competition and infringement of international trade rules.